 Goodwill and other intangible assets deemed to have indefinite lives are tested for impairment at least annually.
 If an event occurs or circumstances change that indicate that the carrying value may not be recoverable, the Company will perform an interim test at that time.
-The impairment test begins by allocating goodwill and intangible assets to applicable reporting units.
-Goodwill is then tested using a two step process that begins with an estimation of the fair value of the reporting unit using an income approach, which looks to the present value of expected future cash flows.
+The Company may perform a qualitative assessment and bypass the quantitative two-step impairment process if it is not more likely than not that impairment exists.